JeffreyBenjaminBrown/hode/docs/rslt/rslt.md

 and the binary relationship "Bill #likes Sue".
 We say the "knows" relationship is "higher" than the "likes" relationship.

-We can vary the number of hash symbols attached to a joint to indicate how high a relationship is.
+We can vary the number of hash symbols attached to a separator to indicate how high a relationship is.
 This is optional, but it makes things easier to read.
 For instance, the previous relationship could be written without parentheses as "Mary ##knows Bill #likes Sue".